ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 ## Repository Structure

 The repository contains the `experiments` folder at the top.
-Inside the experiments directory are sub directories containing the results from  specific experiments and has the following naming convention:
+Inside the experiments directory are subdirectories containing the results from  specific experiments and has the following naming convention:

 ```
 {technology node}__{design}__{the name of experiment}
 ```

-The contents of each `experiment` sub-directory are:
+The contents of each `experiment` subdirectory are:

 - `configs` directory that contains the tar of all the config files
-- `metrics` directory that contain the tar of all the collected metrics for all runs in the METRICS2.1 format
+- `metrics` directory that contain the tar of all the collected METRICS2.1 files

-The configs directory contains the design config files used for each run.
+The `configs` directory contains the design config files used for each run.
 The design config files for each run consist of the following files:

 - `config-DoE-{variant name}.mk`